joberreiter/CenterSpot/README.md

 -----
 - Print the template on a sheet of plain or transparency paper
 - Cut out the innermost triangle using a cutter or scalpel
-- Position the template centric over the spot to be applied onto the (main) mirror
+- Position the template centric over the spot to be applied
 - Fixate the spot with adhesive tape
-- flip template and spot over and remove the release paper from the spot
+- Flip template and spot over and remove the release paper from the spot
-- by holding the template in with your hands right and left position it over the (main) mirror, until the spot is perfectly centered
+- By holding the template with your hands right and left, position it over the (main) mirror, until the template is perfectly centered
-- ask another person to press the template center with the underlying spot onto the mirror, attaching the spot to the mirror surface
+- Ask another person to press the template center with the underlying spot onto the mirror, attaching the spot to the mirror surface
-- press firmly, then remove the adhesive tape (and the template) with caution
+- Press firmly, then remove the adhesive tape (and the template) with caution
 - Done, you have marked the center of your mirror without hassle

 Bugs